SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Deleting subtenants

-To finally delete a tenant and remove all the data of the tenant, click **Remove** in the context menu of the tenant, accessible through the menu icon.
+To finally delete a tenant and remove all the data of the tenant, click **Remove** in the context menu of the tenant, accessible through the Menu icon.

 **Info**: This action cannot be reverted.
 For security reasons, it is only available in the management tenant.